d42n81/most_active_cookie/README.md

 You can call either of two bash scripts to start the program or run the provided test cases.
 To start the program, you can call: ./most_active_cookie some_cookie_log_file.csv -d yyyy-MM-dd To start my provided tests, you can call ./most_active_cookie_test

+Note, I needed to call sudo chmod 754 most_active_cookie to give the bash script permission to execute my Java files.
+You may need to that as well.
+Thank you!